SixArm/sixarm_sql_schema_examples/README.md

   * For example, a person's name in English is "Amy" and in French is "Aimée", so use fields "name_as_en" and "name_as_fr".

-If a field can be a relation and/or freeform text, use two fields, one with suffix "_id" and one with suffix "_ie" meaning "I.e., in other words".
+If a field can be a relation and/or freeform text, use two fields, one with field name suffix "_id" and one with field name suffix "_ie" meaning "I.e., in other words".

-  * For example, a "status_id" field is a relation to the "status" table, and a "status_ie" field is freeform text a user can type.
+  * For example, a field name "status_id" is intended to be a relation to the "status" table, and a field name "status_ie" is intended to be freeform text that user can enter.

-Use denormalization if it's likely to speed up typical usage.

-  * For example, some tables duplicate the "postal_code" field, because many of our apps use it to speed up local search.

-Use date formats and time formats that are consistent with ISO standard formats.

-  * For example, the timestamp display format is Year-Month-Day and Hour:Minute:Second and Zulu time zone, such as "YYYY-MM-DDTHH:MM:SSZ"

-Any date or time field that is representing local time must use the "_local" suffix because this helps with disambiguation.

-  * For example, the "person" table has the "birth_date_local" field because we care about the person's local date birthday, not Zulu date birthday.

-Handling corner cases well is more important than saving data space.

-  * For example, the concepts of a "region" and "country_subdivision" are nearly identical, but not quite, so we store both.
+Use some of our notable exceptions because they are better at scale.

+  * For example, for range naming we use "start" and "stop", not "begin" and "end", nor "from" and "to".

+### Types

 Use typical data type default sizes.

   * For example, we use the data type "varchar" as a default, when we don't know a text field will be somewhat short.

-Use some of our notable exceptions because they are better at scale.

-  * For example, for range naming we use "start" and "stop", not "begin" and "end", nor "from" and "to".

 Use numeric data type with a large range, rather than float data type, because we prefer consistency over fluidity.

   * For example, we prefer numeric(20,12) as a general-purpose number type; you can change these as you like.

+Use the word "numeric" instead of "decimal" because its clearer, such as for integrations.

+  * For example, we prefer numeric(x,y) over decimal(x,y)

+### Optimizations

+Fast speed is more important than small size, so we prefer some denormalization.

+  * For example, some tables duplicate the field name "postal_code", because many of our apps use it to speed up local search.

+Handling corner cases well is more important than saving data space.

+  * For example, the concepts of a "region" and "country_subdivision" are nearly identical, but not quite, so we store both.

 ## Bonus fields for growth